zacharski/cpsc405/bootloader.md

 ![](images/boot1.png)

+### QEMU

+**QEMU** is short for **q**uick **emu**lator.
+It emulates various hardware---from the ARM chip on a Raspberry Pi to Intel chips.
+This is different from a hypervisor like VirtualBox, which only runs virtual machines built for the same architecture as the host machine.

 ## Printing the name of our OS
 Since we have a primitive working `boot.asm` let's modify it to print a welcome message.
 Here is the code.